 Fair use: Yes.

 Professor Hallberg-Smith teaches a hybrid course in econometrics.
-Instead of using an expensive textbook, she posts course content in Moodle that she herself wrote.
+Instead of using an expensive textbook, she posts course content in Canvas that she herself wrote.
 During class sessions students work in groups to solve and review problem sets, and she takes questions about the readings and the problems.
 Hallberg-Smith has not had time to create her own problem sets for the course; instead she uses problems from the texbook Introduction to Econometrics written by James H. Stock.
-Aware of the high cost of this book, Professor Hallberg-Smith does not want students to have to buy it just for the problem sets, so she scans the problems to PDF and posts them in Moodle for students to download and use.
+Aware of the high cost of this book, Professor Hallberg-Smith does not want students to have to buy it just for the problem sets, so she scans the problems to PDF and posts them in Canvas for students to download and use.
 Is this fair use?

 Analysis